BJeannot1/Compute_actual_ET_over_space_and_time/README.md

 - Hourly total rain (mm/h)
 - Hourly global radiation (also called solar radiation) in joules/cm²
 ## 2. Input file localisation_site.csv
-- latitude and longitude of studied site
+- latitude and longitude of studied site (°N and °O)
-- longitude of centre of the time zone of the studied site
+- longitude of centre of the time zone of the studied site (°O)
 ## 2. Input file RFUMAX.txt
-- Total available water in the root zone when it is fully saturated
+- Total available water in the root zone when it is fully saturated (mm)
 ## 2. Input file crop_coef.txt
 - Crop coefficient, defining the ratio between reference and potential evapotranspiration.
 The reference evapotranspiration corresponds to the potential evapotranspiration of a reference crop of height 12cm, albedo 0.23 and surface resistance of 70 s m-1